 On Thanksgiving Day, let’s say you feature a snazzy tablet for sale on your home page at 40 percent off.
 And though you have a dozen other deals going on, this tablet is the mainstay because you expect to make the most money off it.
 What if halfway through the day you were able to measure the conversion rate on all the items on sale and find that the 32 inch HDTV at 30 percent is doing way better?
 Wouldn’t you want to capitalize on that demand and switch out your home page promo to feature the TV?
 And maybe instead of generating $500K in sales that day, you may end up at $750K!
 Wouldn’t that be nice?

-This is what web analytics can help you with.
-A well-defined web analytics plan for the holiday season can give your bottom line a nice bump.
+This is what web-based eCommerce analytics tools can help you with.
+A well-defined eCommerce analytics plan for the holiday season can give your bottom line a nice bump.
 Let’s take a look at what it takes to put such a plan in place.

 Audit Your Web Analytics Setup